+Buying and selling is not simply conveyancing, it is a legal transaction and inadequate representation can cost dearly in the long run.
 Safe as Houses Conveyancing are specialists in property law and focused on providing you with the highest standard of care and expertise.
 Conveniently located in Boambee East and Sapphire Beach, we are fully licensed and insured to manage every detail of your conveyancing transaction.

 Safe – We take the time to understand your individual requirements and identify any potential issues, provide a flat rate fee and efficient communication.
 In doing so, we are open and transparent and avoid unnecessary and unexpected costs.
 No nasty surprises.

-Reliable – We understand that buying and selling property can be challenging and stressful, and that you don’t want to be hanging on the phone chasing updates and progress.
+Quality – We understand that buying and selling property can be challenging and stressful, and that you don’t want to be hanging on the phone chasing updates and progress.
 Your matter will be handled promptly and you will be informed at all times.
 We do what we claim to.

 Personal – We ensure that your matter is cared for by a skilled certified specialist in conveyancing, rather than being passed around various secretaries or unqualified administrators.

 Flexible – We know you’re busy and offer flexible appointments to fit around your schedule.

 Conveyancing is a necessary process when buying, selling and transferring title for property.
 We help with the transfer process by ensuring that you are meeting all legal obligations and that your rights are protected during the transaction.
 Because both sides of the transaction have certain obligations that must be fulfilled, buyers and sellers need to complete the conveyancing process.
 Safe as Houses will typically perform the following tasks:

 One of our primary roles is to help prepare all of the legal documents that are part of you real estate transaction.